 Polarized PDFs: For spin-dependent structure functions, data exists for a more restricted range of Q^2 and has lower precision, so that the scaling violations are not seen so clearly.
 However, spin-dependent (or polarized) parton distributions have been extracted by comparison to data using NLO global analyses which include measurements of the g_1 structure function in inclusive polarized DIS, 'flavour-tagged' semi-inclusive DIS data, open-charm production in DIS and results from polarized pp scattering at RHIC.
-There are recent results on DIS from JLAB [104] (for q_1^n/F_1^n , COMPASS [105, 106] and CLAS [107].
+There are recent results on DIS from JLAB [160] (for g_1^n/F_1^n), COMPASS [161, 162] and CLAS [163].
 NLO analyses are given in Refs.
-[108-111] and more recent extractions [112, 113].
+[164-167] and more recent extractions [168, 169].
 Improved parton-to-hadron fragmentation functions, needed to describe the semi-inclusive DIS (SIDIS) data, can be found in Refs.
-[114-117].
-Only the DSSV collaboration includes in their NLO analysis to extract polarized PDFs all the world data, inclusive and semi-inclusive DIS, double spin asymmetries in jet, dijet and inclusive π^0 -production as well as the single spin asymmetries in W^{\pm}, Z^0 production.
-A determination [119], using the NNPDF methodology, concentrates just on the inclusive polarized DIS data, and finds the uncertainties on the polarized gluon PDF have been underestimated in the earlier analyses.
-An update to this [78], where jet and W^{\pm} data from pp collisions and open-charm DIS data have been included via reweighting, reduces the uncertainty and suggests a positive polarized gluon PDF.
-The DSSV group has recently implemented a Monte Carlo sampling strategy to extract helicity parton densities and their uncertainties from a reference set of longitudinally polarized scattering data [118].
+[170-173].
+Only the DSSV collaboration includes in their NLO analysis to extract polarized PDFs all the world data, inclusive and semi-inclusive DIS, double spin asymmetries in jet [175], dijet [176] and inclusive π^0 -production [177], but not yet the single spin asymmetries in W^{\pm} , Z^0 production [178].
+A determination [179], using the NNPDF methodology, concentrates just on the inclusive polarized DIS data, and finds